Bankoga/golem/docs/key.md

   - Afferents: ?
   - Efferents: ?
   - Charge: A real numer betwen [-256,256] that represents the energy level of the cell
-  - Channel Type : A type of conditional gateway that connects a cells Chemical State to another destinations chemical state via an edge, or to its container destinations chemical State directly that gets evaluated every time step.
+  - Channel Type : A type of conditional gateway that connects a cells Chemical State to another pods chemical state via an edge, or to its container pods chemical State directly that gets evaluated every time step.
   - Channel Properties: The properties that determine how a channel operates.
     - Open Conditions: A list of boolean clauses which can cause the channel to open when true.
 Examples of properties used in conditionals in human neurons are membrane voltage, chemical shape, and the motion of internal fluids in the cell.
     - Close Conditions: A list of boolean clauses which can cause the channel to open when true.
 Examples of properties used in conditionals in human neurons are membrane voltage, chemical shape, and the motion of internal fluids in the cell.